This story contains affiliate links.

 Want to give them a great welcome home?

 - Snack (Cookies and Milk?)

 Make sure you do this when they are ready.
-Give them a snack, let them rest of play for awhile and then try to tackle this.
-It is hard to wait to hear about their day, but if you try to early, you may get the opposite response that you are looking for.
+Give them a snack, let them rest of play for a while, and then try to tackle this.
+It is hard to wait to hear about their day, but you may get the opposite response you are looking for if you try too early.
 They are overwhelmed after their first day.
-Let them have some down time before they have to relay things to you.
+Let them have some downtime before they have to relay things to you.